 - A personal statement of educational objectives

-- Two letters of recommendation from persons in a position to assess the applicant's aptitude for graduate study.
+- One letter of recommendation from a person in a position to assess the applicant's aptitude for graduate study.

 Criteria for admission are evaluated in the context of applicant's demonstrating appropriate interest and likelihood of success in completing the degree.